CharbelFarah057/depth1-crypto-api/README.md

 1. **Abstraction**: The encryption algorithm (Base64) in the `/encrypt` and `/decrypt` endpoints should be easily replaceable with another algorithm without significant changes to the codebase.
 Design your solution with appropriate abstractions.
 The same principle applies to the signature algorithm used in the `/sign` and `/verify` endpoints.

 2. **Consistency**: Ensure that `/encrypt` followed by `/decrypt` returns the original payload.
 Ensure that a payload signed with `/sign` can be successfully verified with `/verify`.

-## Submission

-Please submit your completed project by sending your GitHub repository link to louis@tryriot.com.